Budgeting Tips for Single Moms — Stretching One Income Across a Family

 Tip 7 — life insurance and a will become non-optional

 Two-parent households can sometimes defer life insurance and estate planning.
-Single-mom households cannot.
+Single-mom households can't.
 If something happens to the sole earner, the financial impact on the children is total.
-A term life insurance policy for the working years (typically until the youngest child is financially independent) is one of the cheapest and most important purchases a single-mom household can make.
+A term life insurance policy for the working years (often structured to end when the youngest child is financially independent) is one of the cheapest and most important purchases a single-mom household can make.
 A simple will naming a guardian and setting basic asset distribution costs $200–$500 with an attorney or significantly less with online services like Trust & Will or LegalZoom.

-These are not budgeting items in the daily sense, but they are the structural protection that makes the budget meaningful.
+These aren't budgeting items in the daily sense, but they're the structural protection that makes the budget meaningful.
 A budget that builds a $50,000 emergency fund matters less if there's no plan for what happens to it (or to the children) if the parent isn't there.

 Tip 8 — community and free resources are budget items, not weakness